ronin1770/instagram-reel-creation/README.md

 ## 🚧 Current Status

+*Update - Mar 2 2026*
+- Added page for displaying personalities
+- Improve the UI for personality page
+- It allows you to copy bio to be pasted in automation tool
+- It displays the quotations
+- It provide a mechansims to keep track which quotations have been pushed to automation tool

 *Update - Feb 14 2026*
 - Consolidated backend logging to a single file: reel_quick.log for FastAPI + workers + backend modules.
 - Updated logger infrastructure to use one shared file handler and integrated uvicorn/arq logs into the same log target.